gophify/cms/README.md

 <b>Gophify is an efficient and useful CMS to generate content editors, and a fast HTTP API on which to build modern applications.</b>

-Let's see what form can made by this cms.
+Let's see what form can made by this CMS.

 For the first example, below is a CRUD form for property.
 ![alt text](https://github.com/gophify/cms/blob/master/README/ss2.png)